Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-01-tips-and-tricks-process-design-part-1.md

 # Introduction

 If you are familiar whit WEBCON BPS, what could be in it for you reading through this?
-I’m providing tips & tricks by creating a process from scratch and explaining why I did it in a particular way.
+Because here you find more than just a “how-to” instruction.
+In this blog I am sharing deep insights into the process of building business applications with WEBCON BPS: I’m providing tips & tricks by creating a process from scratch and explaining why I did it in a particular way.
 The main reason I’m doing things in a certain way is influenced by the fact that I have a professional developer background.
 I’m looking out for maintainability, transparency and traceability.